simp/pupmod-simp-pam/REFERENCE.md

 Data type: `Integer[0]`

-Sets the time until the check fails
+Sets the time until the check fails.
+This parameter is ignored if manage_faillock_conf is set to true.

 Default value: `900`